-Modern Love: Ranking all 8 episodes from best to worst
+Modern Love: Ranking season 1 episodes from best to worst

-There comes a time in every TV viewer’s life when she realizes that it’s simply not possible, nor is it worthwhile, to watch everything.
-Fortunately, there are some shows you can outright ignore (lookin’ at you, Almost Family!), and some that allow you to binge selectively.
-One such pick-and-choose binge option is Amazon’s Modern Love, the anthology based on the New York Times column of the same name.
-Before the show premiered on October 18, Amazon sent out the first three episodes for review — which, in retrospect, was a wise strategy.
-Those first three episodes are great, while the rest are varying degrees of okay.
-So in the interest of helping you assemble your own selective Modern Love binge, I’ve ranked all the episodes, from best to worst.
+There comes a time in every TV viewer's life when they realize that it's simply not possible, nor is it worthwhile, to watch everything.
+Fortunately, there are some shows you can outright ignore (lookin' at you, Almost Family!), and some that allow you to binge selectively.
+One such pick-and-choose binge option is Amazon's Modern Love, the anthology based on the New York Times column of the same name.
+Before the show premiered in 2019, Amazon sent out the first three episodes for review — which, in retrospect, was a wise strategy.
+Those first three episodes are great, while the rest are varying degrees of okay (Amazon released a second season in 2021).
+So in the interest of helping you assemble your own selective Modern Love binge, I've ranked all season 1 episodes, from best to worst.

-How I Met Your Mother‘s Cristin Milioti stars as Maggie, a single book critic whose doorman, Guzmin (Laurentiu Possa, charmingly stern), keeps a protective watch over her search for Mr. Right.
-This is a love story about found family and unexpected friendship, with an ending that will have you wiping away happy tears.
+How I Met Your Mother's Cristin Milioti starred as Maggie, a single book critic whose doorman, Guzmin (Laurentiu Possa, charmingly stern), kept a protective watch over her search for Mr. Right.
+This is a love story about found family and an unexpected friendship, with an ending that will have you wiping away happy tears.

 2. Episode 2: "When Cupid Is a Prying Journalist"

 The amount of story and emotion packed into this 31-minute episode, written and directed by executive producer John Carney, is truly astonishing.
-Catherine Keener stars as Julie, a reporter who sits down with up-and-coming app developer, Joshua (Dev Patel) for an interview.
-When talk turns to Joshua’s dating life and the one that got away (Caitlin McGee), Julie shares a story of her own lost love in the hopes that Joshua can avoid his own heartbreak.
-Pure, undiluted romantic bliss — and Dev Patel’s hair deserves an Emmy of its own.
+Catherine Keener starred as Julie, a reporter, who sat down with up-and-coming app developer, Joshua (Dev Patel), for an interview.
+When talk turned to Joshua's dating life and the one that got away (Caitlin McGee), Julie shared a story of her own lost love in the hopes that Joshua can avoid his own heartbreak.
+Pure, undiluted romantic bliss — and Dev Patel's hair deserved an Emmy of its own.

 3. Episode 3: "Take Me as I Am, Whoever I Am"